 This adopted remoteness from the modernism of their age led both poets to two central poetic tenets: firstly an embracing of the traditional arts of metric poetry and the retention of sonorous verbal metre evoking ancient rituals, songs and other cultural imagery, and secondly a concept best formulated by the musicologist Charles Rosen as “past within present”, in which he explains the 19th Century Lied concepts and their relationships with contemporary philosophical trends, for example Schubert’s Winterreise and its drawing from the philosophy of Goethe.
 For Yeats this took a political perspective, in particular relation to Ireland’s independence, for Hasim this was more about emphasizing the common ground between Islamic poetry traditions and symbolism.

-Sailing to Byzantium received its world premiere on April 25th 2016 at the Ankara International Music Festival, supported by Culture Ireland, and its European Premiere on July 27th 2019 at The Model: Home of the Niland Collection as part of the 60th Yeats International Summer School and the Tread Softly Festival.
+Sailing to Byzantium received its World Premiere on April 25th 2016 at the Ankara International Music Festival, supported by Culture Ireland, and its European Premiere on July 27th 2019 at The Model: Home of the Niland Collection as part of the 60th Yeats International Summer School and the Tread Softly Festival.

 Nermin Kaygusuz - voice, kemençe

 Diamanda La Berge Dramm / Cora Venus Lunny - violin